ODNZSL/nzsl-online/README.md

   * Ensure all changes to existing functionality and additions of new functionality have tests
   * Create a new pull request to the ODNZSL `main` branch.
   * If you are not sure on any of the steps please do not hesitate to ask.
-  * The PR process requires that 2 reviewers must approve before the PR progresses.
-  * [Waffle](https://waffle.io) is used for project management.
-Contributors sign in with your github username.

 ## Running the tests